Muscles In The Knee

 How do dynamic stabilizers work?

 Dynamic stabilizers are muscles that cross a joint line responsible for co-contracting during movement to provide support to the joint.
-These Dynamic stabilizers can work isometrically or isotonically based on the movement/ exercise being performed.
+These Dynamic stabilizers work isometrically or isotonically depending on the movement or performance of exercise.
 An Isometric contraction is a type of muscle contraction that requires little to no movement.
 An isotonic contraction is a type of muscle contraction that requires concentric and eccentric movements.
 A concentric contraction is a type of muscle contraction which causes the muscle belly to shorten during a movement.
 An eccentric contraction is a type of contraction which causes the muscle belly to lengthen during a movement.

 What are the Dynamic Stabilizers of the Knee?